 How Trees Grow - a talk by Andy Hardman on 11th June, 2018.

+WATERING AND NUTRIENTS.
 Root hairs take up water.
 Each cell will pass water on to the next cell.
 This process is initiated by the leaves.
 In hot weather leaves wilt like a string of sausages.
 A row of cells can spiral around the trunk and you can kill areas by cutting across.
 Millions of root hairs can be ripped off by bare-rooting a tree, leading to poor vigour.
 The Japanese wash off the roots when they first get the tree.
 They should not be jet washed.
 Leaving trees pot-bound limits growth and Andy re-pots tiny conifers on his display table every four years.
 Water expands roots and can crush cells in roots.
-When repotting, there needs to be air spaces between particles and it is important to find the best size: the more surface area of a particle, the more root hairs grow.
+When repotting, there needs to be air spaces between particles and it is important to find the best size: the more surface area, the more root hairs grow.
 By drawing a cube and dividing it up, it is evident that smaller pieces have a larger surface area and water surface tension will bridge the gap.
 Free draining soil gets frozen and ice crushes roots.
 2-3mm is best.
 He uses Akadama with organic bark humus and sieving reduces dust and large particles.
 Horticultural grit doesn't hold water and shouldn't be used for drainage.

 Cell pressure gives rigidity.
 Photosynthesis occurs when the chlorophyll in leaves is exposed to sunlight, binding water and carbon dioxide to make sugars, giving plants nitrogen, phosphorus and potassium, protein and salts, which give disease control.
 The more leaves, the more sugars, proteins, etc. are produced.
 Pinch leaves out of maples which need more ramification, giving smaller leaves, and leaf prune each year.
 Buds are activated to give new shoots instead of leaves.
 Feed really well in spring then reduce the feed in late summer.
 Tap water may contain lime, so trees should be kept outside to receive rain.

+BRANCHES AND LEAVES.
 Branches support structures.
 Leaves grow on branches to get sun.
 Prune out downward shoots as they die off in the shade.
 On a cross section of trunk the growth rings are visible.
 Xylem cells grow fast and rings are wider apart in years of good weather.